hyundai-robotics/doc-hi6-operation/book.md

   * Enable: Will execute path recovery without confirming with the user whether to execute path recovery

 *
   \[6: Playback speed rate\]: You can set the operation speed \(%\) of the robot for playback of a program in automatic mode.
-It does not refer to changing the speed recorded in the step of the job program, but it refers to changing the ratio, ranging from 1% to 100% of the robot’s moving speed against the speed recorded in the step in batch.
+It does not refer to changing the speed recorded in the step of the job program, but it refers to changing the ratio, ranging from 1% to 100% of the robot??�s moving speed against the speed recorded in the step in batch.